fastai/fastpages/README.md

 - **Q:** What is the difference between [fast_template](https://github.com/fastai/fast_template) and fastpages?
 Which one should I use?  **A:** Because `fastpages` is more flexible and extensible, we recommend using it where possible. `fast_template` may be a better option for getting folks blogging who have no technical expertise at all, and will only be creating posts using Github's integrated online editor.

-# Acknowledgements

-- [Nate Gadzhibalaev](https://github.com/xnutsive): We ported his excellent work on [#14](https://github.com/fastai/fast_template/pull/14) from [fast_template](https://github.com/fastai/fast_template) to this repo, which enabled many features.
-- docker-compose file closely imitates [ageron/handson-ml2](https://github.com/ageron/handson-ml2/tree/master/docker).
-- All the contributors to [nbdev](https://github.com/fastai/nbdev), which powers many of the features in this repo.